 Lor San Tekka is Boba Fett?

 We're going out here on a limb but we think that Boba Fett is Lor San Tekka.
 We don't have much evidence other than the fact that his amour makes an apparent appearance in Chuck Wendig's Aftermath novel and that the novelization of The Force Awakens refers to Tekka as being a former soldier of fortune, which could fit the description of a bounty hunter.

-That's all we've found and thought about so far – let us know what you've found in the comments and we'll add them to this piece!
 Want more moments?
 Check some subtle moments found in Revenge of the Sith.